 Before the advent of interactive systems for development of programs, the availability of some syntactic error recovery method in commercial compilers was essential.
 This occurred because it is unacceptable for a compiler running in batch mode to abort the compilation process in the presence of the first syntactic error.
 With the increasing popularity of interactive systems, it becomes reasonable to have a compiler without syntactic error recovery mechanism.
 Compilation can then be interrupted after the detection of the first error, and the user provides the necessary corrections and then reinitiates the compilation.
-If the compiler is sufficiently fast, the cost of recompilation can not continue even when the user thus desires.
+If the compiler is sufficiently fast, the cost of recompilation is perfectly acceptable.
+However, this approach presents as a drawback the fact that the compilation can not continue even when the user thus desires.
 In addition, the absence of mechanism of syntactic error recovery in the compiler affects negatively the quality of its error messages.
 In summary, even though there exist applications where it is possible to have compilers without syntactic error recovery, the availability of this mechanism is certainly very helpful, because at least it makes possible to improve the quality of the messages issued and makes the operations of these systems more flexible.